mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 When you have to meet compliance requirements - especially when working with proxies - make sure to plan ahead to avoid infrastructure redesign while deploying Mattermost.
 Here is how Mattermost supports your compliance needs:

-- Outbound Proxy - In some scenarios, like monitoring outbound traffic or controlling which websites can appear in link previews, you may wish to `use Mattermost behind a proxy <https://docs.mattermost.com/install/outbound-proxy.html>`_
+- Outbound Proxy - In some scenarios, like monitoring outbound traffic or controlling which websites can appear in link previews, you may wish to `use Mattermost behind a proxy <https://docs.mattermost.com/install/outbound-proxy.html>`_.
 - Electronic Discovery - Electronic Discovery (eDiscovery) is the process of searching electronic data to be used as evidence in a legal case.
-We have put together the `eDiscovery documentation <https://docs.mattermost.com/administration/ediscovery.html>`_ to help
+We have put together the `eDiscovery documentation <https://docs.mattermost.com/administration/ediscovery.html>`_ to help.
-- Compliance Export - This feature enables `compliance exports <https://docs.mattermost.com/administration/compliance-export.html>`_ to be produced from the System Console, containing all messages
+- Compliance Export - This feature enables `Compliance Exports <https://docs.mattermost.com/administration/compliance-export.html>`_ to be produced from the System Console, containing all messages.
 - Data Retention - By default, Mattermost provides unlimited search history storing all messages without an expiration date.
-These defaults can be `changed by setting Message Retention and File Retention <https://docs.mattermost.com/administration/data-retention.html>`_ to a specific duration in the System Console
+These defaults can be `changed by setting Message Retention and File Retention <https://docs.mattermost.com/administration/data-retention.html>`_ to a specific duration in the System Console.
-- Custom Terms of Service - If your organization requires the use of `custom ToS <https://docs.mattermost.com/administration/custom-terms-of-service.html>`_, this can be done in the Mattermost System Console
+- Custom Terms of Service - If your organization requires the use of `custom ToS <https://docs.mattermost.com/administration/custom-terms-of-service.html>`_, this can be done in the System Console.

 Security
 --------

 Security is a major concern with regard to selecting the right tools.
 Mattermost software is continually reviewed for security by developers, IT administrators, and security researchers.
 In contrast to SaaS solutions Mattermost can be deployed on-premises in your private cloud giving you full control of not only the software but the hardware side as well.
 Here is a non-exhaustive list of our security features:

-- Private Cloud Deployment
+- Private cloud deployment
-- Secure Mobile Apps
+- Secure mobile apps
-- Transmission Security
+- Transmission security
-- Integrity and Audit Controls
+- Integrity and audit controls
-- Authentication Safeguards
+- Authentication safeguards
 - Access Control Policy
 - More details on this topic are available at the `Mattermost security <https://docs.mattermost.com/overview/security.html>`_ section in our documentation.
 - HIPAA und FINRA - Mattermost can be deployed `Health Insurance Portability and Accountability Act - HIPAA <https://docs.mattermost.com/overview/security.html#hipaa-compliance>`_ and `Financial Industry Regulatory Authority - FINRA <https://docs.mattermost.com/overview/security.html#finra-compliance>`_ compliant.